Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 You can’t always stop people from leaving.
 But you can shape the kind of culture they’d want to stay for.
 Autonomy.
 Competence.
 Connection.
 They’re not bonuses.
 They’re the whole deal when it comes to a club culture that is fueled by a deep, and intrinsic motivation to stick at kendo.

-And yes, building that kind of culture takes time.
-It doesn’t happen in one session...or one blog post.
-But it’s work worth doing.
+And yeah, building that kind of culture takes time.
+It doesn’t happen in one session… or one blog post.
+But it’s absolutely worth chipping away at.

 Deci, E. L., & Ryan, R. M. (2012).
 Self-Determination Theory.
 In P. A. M. Van Lange, A. W. Kruglanski, & E. T. Higgins (Eds.), Handbook of Theories of Social Psychology (pp. 416-437, Vol. 1).
 Thousand Oaks, CA: Sage.